Officer William Porter: "I didn't see anything externally, cuts or wounds"

 Gray’s April 12 arrest in Baltimore was captured in bystander videos.
 Prosecutors said Porter, 26, was present for all but one of six stops on Gray’s 45-minute ride to the Western Division police station.

-Gray’s death a week after the injury sparked outrage and demonstrations, some of which were plagued by arson, vandalism and looting despite his family’s pleas for peace.
+Gray’s death has sparked outrage and demonstrations, some of which were plagued by arson, vandalism and looting despite his family’s pleas for peace.

 Mayor Stephanie Rawlings-Blake joined Police Commissioner Kevin Davis at a news conference Wednesday to ask the public to respect the judicial process.